ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 Adam Swartz - Lead Software Design

-Jason Yang - Lead Hardware Desgin
+Jason Yang - Lead Hardware Desgin  <br />

 We would also like to thank our sponsors: